National Special Educational Needs and Disabilities Forum

 9.1 Each member organization will be responsible for the costs incurred by the attendance of their representative(s).

-9.2 In the first instance, FLSE will meet the charges of securing facilities and services for each meeting.
+9.2 In the first instance, FLSE and nasen will meet the charges of securing facilities and services for each meeting.
 Members will then contribute to the overall costs as agreed and payable to FLSE.